afanfa/register_pressure/register_pressure/README.md

 Althogh the reduction may now seem significant, this will allow more room for improvement in later optimizations.

-## Optimization n.2: move variable assignment close to their use ##
+## Optimization n.2: move variable definition close to its first use ##

 Once a variable is defined, its value is store in a register for future use.
 Defining variables at the beginning of the kernel and using them at the end will dramatically increase register usage.
 A second optimization that may provide significant benefit is to look for cases where variables are defined "far away" from their first use and manually rearrange the code.